-Eosinophilic oesophagitis (EoE) results in an inflamed oesophagus, the muscular tube that connects the mouth to the stomach.
+Eosinophilic oesophagitis (EoE) results in an inflamed oesophagus, which is the muscular tube that connects the mouth to the stomach.
 Most cases are seen in people with other allergies such as allergic rhinitis (hay fever) and asthma.
 It is estimated to affect arround one in 2,000 people (children and adults) and the frequency of EoE appears to be increasing.
 The reasons are unclear, but it is known that allergies of all types have become more common.

-An eosinophil is a type of white blood cell that also causes the allergic type of inflammation seen in allergic rhinitis (hay fever) and asthma.
+Eosinophils are a type of white blood cell that cause allergic inflammation seen in allergic rhinitis and asthma.

-In eosinophilic oesophagitis the lining of the oesophagus is infiltrated with eosinophils.
-This can result in abnormal function of the oesophagus and symptoms of heart burn.
+In EoE the lining of the oesophagus is infiltrated with eosinophils.
+This can result in abnormal function of the oesophagus and symptoms summarised below.

-- Severe acid reflux (heartburn) that does not respond to medicines used to suppress stomach acid production.
+Severe acid reflux (heartburn) that does not respond to medications.

-If left untreated, the condition can result in permanent scarring of the oesophagus which makes it more likely that food will get stuck.
-It should be noted that mild reflux and vomiting are common in children and adults, and most do not have eosinophilic oesophagitis.
+If left untreated, EoE can result in permanent scarring and narrowing of the oesophagus which makes it more likely that food will get stuck.
+It should be noted that mild reflux and vomiting are common in children and adults, and most do not have EoE.

 How is Eosinophilic oesophagitis diagnosed?

-If a diagnosis of eosinophilic oesophagitis is suspected by your treating doctor, confirmation by examination of your oesophagus using an instrument known as an endoscope is required.
-A tissue sample (biopsy) will be taken at the same time and examined to look for the presence of eosinophils.
+If a diagnosis of EoE is suspected by the treating doctor, they will usually confirm this by looking at the oesophagus using an endoscope.
+A tissue sample (biopsy) will be taken at the same time and examined to look for eosinophils.
 Endoscopy and biopsy is normally performed by a gastroenterologist (stomach/bowel medical specialist).
-Sometimes a blood sample will show a higher than normal level of eosinophils in the blood as well.

-Eosinophilic oesophagitis may result from pollen or food allergy
+EoE may result from drug, food allergy or pollen inhalants

-Around 80 per cent of people with eosinophilic oesophagitis also have other allergic conditions such as allergic rhinitis (hay fever) or asthma.
-When allergy testing is performed, many will have positive skin prick tests or patch tests to foods, even when there are no obvious symptoms after they are consumed.
+Around 75% of people with EoE have other allergic conditions such as allergic rhinitis or asthma.
+When allergy testing is performed, many people will have positive skin prick tests or patch tests to foods, even when there are no obvious symptoms after they are consumed.
 When food is involved, staples such as cow's milk (dairy products), wheat, meats, soy and egg seem to be the most common triggers.
 Some researchers have found that people benefit if these foods are removed from the diet.
-Others have found that symptoms appear only during springtime when people are exposed to pollens.
+Other people with EoE have found that symptoms appear only during springtime when they are exposed to pollens.

-Symptoms in infants may resolve in the first few years of life, particularly when only 1 or 2 foods are involved.
-Unfortunately, when symptoms arise in older children and adults, they usually last for many years.
-Follow up studies so far indicate that they do not seem to resolve in these groups, but more long term follow up studies may provide more information.
+Symptoms in infants may resolve in the first few years of life, particularly when only one or two foods are involved.
+When symptoms arise in older children and adults, they usually last for many years.
+Current follow up studies indicate that symptoms do not seem to resolve in these groups.

 - Topical asthma steroid puffers or steroid liquid made up as a paste can reduce inflammation in the oesophagus.
 These are swallowed instead of inhaled, are low dose, poorly absorbed, and extremely unlikely to cause cortisone/steroid tablet like side effects.
-They help reduce inflammation and the scarring that can result from untreated disease.
+They help reduce inflammation and the scarring that can result from untreated EoE.

-- Montelukast (Singulair) is an asthma tablet that reduces inflammation by blocking the effects of inflammatory chemicals known as leukotrienes released by white cells.
+- Montelukast is an asthma tablet that reduces inflammation by blocking the effects of inflammatory chemicals known as leukotrienes, that are released by white cells.
 Trials show that it may help reduce symptoms, but has little impact on inflammation.

-Sometimes if the oesophagus is very narrow, an endoscopy and a procedure known as dilation may be required to open up the oesophagus to allow food to pass more easily.
+If the oesophagus is very narrow, an endoscopy and a procedure known as dilation may be required to open the oesophagus to allow the food to pass easier.

-Dietary manipulation should be undertaken under the direction of a medical specialist and supervision of a specialist dietitian.
-Dietary manipulation may assist both adults and children.
-When undertaking dietary manipulation, the foods are removed for a period of time and then re-introduced one at a time to see which foods result in symptom recurring.
+Dietary manipulation may assist both adults and children, but should be undertaken under the direction of a medical specialist, and supervised by a specialist dietitian.
+When undertaking dietary manipulation, the foods are removed for a period of time and then re-introduced one at a time to see which foods result in symptoms.

-- Common food allergen elimination diet – this usually includes the removal of cow’s milk, soy, egg, wheat, peanuts, tree nuts, fish and shellfish.
+- Common food allergen elimination diets.
+These usually include the removal of cow’s milk, soy, egg, wheat, peanuts, tree nuts, fish and shellfish.
 Allergy testing or patient history may result in the removal of additional foods.

-- Directed diets – foods are removed based on the history of trigger foods and allergy testing.
+- Directed diets.
+Foods are removed based on the history of trigger foods and allergy testing.
 The problem with this approach is that food allergy test results are negative in most people with EoE.

-- Amino acid based diets – this diet is based on amino acid formula and is impractical in adults and most older children.
+- Amino acid based diets.
+These are based on amino acid formula and are impractical in adults and older children.

 Endoscopies and repeat biopsies may be needed to monitor the response to treatment.
 It is important to note that: